allgood2386/compliance-docs/AC-Policy.md

 # Access Control Policy

-CivicActions develops, documents, and disseminates to all CivicActions staff the Access Control Policy which addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, compliance, and procedures to facilitate the implementation of the access control policy and associated access controls.
+Bixal Solutions develops, documents, and disseminates to all Bixal Solutions staff the Access Control Policy which addresses purpose, scope, roles, responsibilities, management commitment, coordination among organizational entities, compliance, and procedures to facilitate the implementation of the access control policy and associated access controls.
-The CivicActions Access Control Policy is maintained in the CivicActions compliance-docs Github repository is accessible to all CivicActions staff.
+The Bixal Solutions Access Control Policy is maintained in the Bixal Solutions compliance-docs Github repository is accessible to all Bixal Solutions staff.

-CivicActions Information Security will review and update the CivicActions Access Control Policy at least every 3 years and any documented access procedures at least annually.
+Bixal Solutions Information Security will review and update the Bixal Solutions Access Control Policy at least every 3 years and any documented access procedures at least annually.

-The CivicActions Access Control Policy covers:
+The Bixal Solutions Access Control Policy covers:

 * Access Control (AC)
 * Audit and Accountability (AU)